-The Nuclear Safety and Control Act (NSCA) [14] establishes the Canadian Nuclear Safety Commission and its authority to regulate nuclear activities in Canada.
-The NSCA has been amended on July 3, 2013 to provide the CNSC with the authority to establish an administrative monetary penalty system.
-The Administrative Monetary Penalties Regulations were introduced in 2013, and set out the list of violations that are subject to administrative monetary penalties, as well as the method and criteria for penalties administration.
-However, these changes do not impact this Safety Factor.
-Furthermore, following the Fukushima nuclear events of March 2011, the Fukushima Omnibus Amendment Project was undertaken and completed in 2012, and resulted in amendments to regulatory documents to reflect lessons learned from these events.
-Bruce Power has a process to ensure compliance with the NSCA [14] and its Regulations.
+The Nuclear Safety and Control Act (NSCA) [22] establishes the Canadian Nuclear Safety Commission and its authority to regulate nuclear activities in Canada.
+Bruce Power has a process to ensure compliance with the NSCA [22] and its Regulations.
 Therefore, the NSCA and Regulations were not considered further in this review.